Best Hotels in Poland: Top Picks by City and Budget

 April is one of Poland's most pleasant travel months — mild temperatures, spring colour, Constitution Day parades, and no summer crowds.
 Full guide here.

-March brings spring to Poland gradually — warming days, the first outdoor café terraces, and significantly lower prices than summer.
+March brings spring to Poland gradually — warming days, outdoor café terraces, and significantly lower prices than summer.
 Here's what to expect.

 February in Poland is cold but the ski season peaks, city prices are low, and crowds are minimal.
 A solid winter travel window for those prepared.